justinecarlaparehado21-create/justinecarlaparehado21-create/README.md

-# Hi there 👋, I'm Juan Dela Cruz
+# Hi there 👋, I'm Justine Carl A. Aparehado

 ## 🚀 About Me
 I am **Justine Carl A. Aparehado**, with a flair for coding and database management skills.
 I thrive on tackling complex problems and crafting elegant solutions.
 My journey in tech started when I took the **BS Information Technology** program.